kongo2002/eventuate-chaos/scenarios/counter/README.markdown

 This scenario is another example of an [Eventuate][eventuate] application that is being tested under network failures and partitions.

+> In case you haven't read the basic README of this repository already you should definitely do so before continuing
+> with this test scenario to gain as much benefit of the following explanations as possible.

 ## Test setup